copier-org/copier/docs/faq.md

-When you want to ensure that a computed value is set or locked during project initialization, for example if you want to store a dynamically computed `copyright_year` but ensure that it doesn't change upon later copier template updates, you can combine the above `default` and `when:false` configuration while also explicitly saving the value into your `{{ _copier_conf.answers_file }}.jinja`.
+When you want to ensure that a computed value is set or locked during project initialization, for example if you want to store a dynamically computed `copyright_year` but ensure that it doesn't change upon later Copier template updates, you can combine the `default` and `when: false` configuration while also explicitly saving the value into your `{{ _copier_conf.answers_file }}.jinja`.

 !!! example